awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 1. Choose the alias of the CMK whose details you want to see\.
 **Note**
-You cannot edit AWS managed CMKs, which are denoted by the orange AWS icon\.
+You cannot edit AWS managed CMKs, which are identified by the orange AWS icon\.

 1. Use the controls in the **Key Rotation** section of the page\.
+**Note**
+If a CMK is disabled or pending deletion, the **Key Rotation** check box is cleared, and you cannot change it\.
+This reminds you that AWS KMS does not rotate CMKs while they are disabled or pending deletion\.
+The key rotation status is restored when you re\-enable the CMK or cancel deletion\.
+For details, see [How Automatic Key Rotation Works](#rotate-keys-how-it-works)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-rotate-key.png)

 ### Enabling and Disabling Key Rotation with the API<a name="rotate-keys-api"></a>